sblauth/cashocs/docs/source/demos/optimal_control/doc_multiple_variables.rst

 Here, ``q`` is the adjoint state corresponding to ``z``.

-In order to treat this one-way coupled with CASHOCS, we now have to specify what the state, adjoint, and control variables are.
+In order to treat this one-way coupled with cashocs, we now have to specify what the state, adjoint, and control variables are.
 This is done by putting the corresponding :py:class:`fenics.Function` objects into ordered lists ::